Azure/azure-documentdb-changefeedprocessor-java/docs/architecture.md

     - observable processing x lease manager
     d. if lease is released, observable should close immediately

+    ? periodically scans for changes
+    - the infrastructure is ready

     ? what if partition manager cannot find the collection?
+    - it should fail completely

     ? what if partition manager cannot initialize?
-    ? periodically scans for changes
+    - it should fail completely

+    ? what if partition manager cannot find the collection AFTER startup?
+    - it should fail if collection is gone
+    - network failures: how robust?

-    ? load balance = orderly shutdown
+    ? load balance = orderly shutdown - how to implement?

 3. lease services
+    - partition manager integration
     a. test the basic communication with ILeaseEvents

     b. test renewer thread
     c. test keeper thread
     d. test pause event

+4. Handle split
+    a. continuation token for the splitted partition
+    b. handle merge

+5. Verify thread safe

 machines with time difference

-Handle split